lekhrajdinkar/solution-engineer/01_aws/03_database/03_ElastiCache.md

   - enable/disable: `Multi AZ` with Auto-Failover, more cost.
     - stand-by replica-1 --> az-1
     - stand-by replica-2 --> az-2, etc

+- **use case**
+  - `millions of requests / second` for **real-time applications**
+    - in Gaming, Ad-Tech, Financial Services, Healthcare, and IoT.
+  - popular choice for :
+    - caching,
+    - session management,
+    - gaming, leaderboards,
+    - real-time analytics,
+    - **geospatial**, :dart:
+      - purpose-built commands for working with real-time geospatial data at scale.
+      - operations like finding the distance between two elements (for example people or places)
+      - **GEOADD, GEORADIUS, GEODIST**
+    - chat/messaging,
+    - media streaming,
+    - and pub/sub apps.

 #### Redis::Demo
 ```